-Household Dogs are pleased to announce their latest single: ‘Will My Dreams Be Electric Tonight?’.
+HOUSEHOLD DOGS are pleased to release their latest single: ‘Will My Dreams Be Electric Tonight?’.

 Breaking through the glass ceiling of dreamland and into a disorienting realm of nightmare noir, ‘Will My Dreams Be Electric Tonight?’ is the new cut from Leeds five-piece Household Dogs.

 Edged with the dead-eyed purr reminiscent of Nick Cave courtesy of frontman Declan Newcombe, ‘Will My Dreams Be Electric Tonight?’ sees the songwriter inviting us into the shadow-cast depths of his sub-consciousness.
 After a distorted dream one night in which he vicariously lived through a troubling situation, Declan found himself haunted for some time afterwards.
 Poring-over its vivid incidents and psycho-analysing its meanings, he channelled his thoughts into what would become ‘Will My Dreams Be Electric Tonight?’.
 As Declan reflects on the genesis of the lyrics: